 However, there are long-standing concerns that environmental policy has often been experience, rather than evidence, led (James et al., 2016), which is due to several factors.
-First, while there are many monitoring programmes tracking environmental trends, they tend to be biased spatially, temporally or towards easy-tomeasure aspects of the environment, with limited assessment of implications of these trends over time, and their attribution to causes (Scarano et al., 2018).
-Second, relevant environmental evidence may not be readily accessible or stored locally, making it time-consuming and expensive to locate and understand (McKinnon et al., 2015).
-Third, decision-makers and the public may find it a cumbersome process to locate relevant evidence in the rapidly growing information flow (Bayliss et al., 2012; open data movement).
-Fourth, most environmental issues are complex and deeply interconnected to wider economic and social issues (Rose et al., 2018).
-Therefore, policy-makers also need relevant and scientifically grounded integrated evidence on how society and the economy both depend on and impact upon the environment (Berghöfer et al., 2016).
-Yet, monitoring programmes for ecosystem services and their contributions to the economy and well-being are often inadequate and not able to meet these evidence needs (Scarano et al., 2018).
-Furthermore, the operation in silos of environmental agencies often poses difficulties for generating integrated environmental evidence that can be captured by sectoral and strategic decision-making (Benson et al., 2014).
-Fifth, environmental data is often not processed into timely evidence that policy and decision makers can use (Scarano et al., 2018).
-Windows where good environmental-economic evidence can influence 'better' policy-making are often short, sometimes hard to anticipate, linked to changing governments or crises points (Rose et al., 2020).
+First, most monitoring programmes tracking environmental trends tend to be biased spatially, temporally or towards easy-to-measure aspects of the environment, creating limitations to understanding trends over time, and their attribution to causes (Scarano et al., 2018).
+Second, relevant environmental evidence may not be readily accessible or stored locally, making it time-consuming and expensive to understand (McKinnon et al., 2015).
+Third, the rapidly growing information flow poses challenges for policy-makers to select relevant evidence (Bayliss et al., 2012; open data movement).
+Fourth, as most environmental issues are interconnected to wider economic and social issues, policy-makers need scientifically grounded integrated evidence on ecosystem services and their contributions to the economy and well-being.
+Frequently this is poorly captured in monitoring programmes (Rose et al., 2018; Berghöfer et al., 2016; Scarano et al., 2018).
+Furthermore, the operation in silos of environmental agencies makes the creation of integrated environmental evidence a challenging process (Benson et al., 2014).
+Fifth, environmental data is often not processed into timely evidence that policy-makers and decision-makers can use (Scarano et al., 2018).
+Windows where good environmental-economic evidence can influence 'better' policy-making are often short, sometimes hard to anticipate, or linked to changing governments or crises points (Rose et al., 2020).
 Consequently, when environmental evidence is readily and routinely available, it is more likely to be considered in policy (Rose et al., 2020).

-These challenges present barriers for informing coherent policy and institutional responses, called for under the Sustainable Development Goal 17 (UNSD, 2022).
 The System of Environmental-Economic Accounting (SEEA) is an international statistical standard that has been developed to, inter alia, overcome these challenges.
 The SEEA aims to extend the System of National Accounts (SNA) used for producing statistics and measures of economic activity (UN et al., 2014) and comprises two parts.
-The first one is the SEEA Central Framework (SEEA CF 2012).
-This multipurpose statistical framework delivers consistent, regular, and harmonised data on environmental resources, inputs to the economy and returns to the environment (e.g., emissions to air and water).
-The second part is the SEEA Ecosystem Accounting (SEEA EA 2021) that organises evidence on the state of ecosystems and the services they deliver to the economy and society (UN et al., 2021; Edens et al., 2022) A key advantage of the SEEA EA is that it institutionalises the regular production of information on ecosystems and the benefits they provide with the production cycles of the SNA by National Statistical Offices (NSOs).
+The first part is the SEEA Central Framework (SEEA CF 2012).
+This multipurpose statistical framework delivers consistent, regular, and harmonised data on environmental resources (e.g., available timber resources), inputs to the economy (e.g., harvested timber) and returns to the environment (e. g., emissions to air and water).
+The second part is the SEEA Ecosystem Accounting (SEEA EA 2021), which organises evidence on the state of ecosystems and the services they deliver to the economy and society (UN et al., 2021; Edens et al., 2022) A key advantage of the SEEA EA is that it can institutionalise the regular production of information on ecosystems and the benefits they provide with the production cycles of the SNA by National Statistical Offices (NSOs).
 This improves the availability of this information when decision-makers need it and supports the integration of economic, social (e.g., census data) and environmental information.
 It also improves the robustness of this evidence via the data quality assurance frameworks that underpin national statistics.